 For Career Services professionals, the NACE Career Readiness Competencies are an invaluable tool for understanding the impact of various career activities being completed by students.
 A variety of programs have evaluated a wide range of experiential education opportunities including on-campus internships, virtual internships, and general education coursework.
 But how do Micro-Internships impact students’ career readiness?

-The data is being collected on an ongoing basis, but as of this update, feedback showcases that even these short-term experiences (generally 10-40 hours in duration) have a major impact on students’ perceptions of their career readiness.
-In fact, as a result of their Micro-Internship(s), 98.1% reported that they either improved or built confidence in at least one competency, 81.9% of respondents felt that they improved in 3 or more of the competences, and nearly half (49.5%) reported either improvement or increased confidence across all 8 competencies.
+The data is being collected on an ongoing basis, but as of this update (May 2023), feedback showcases that even these short-term experiences (generally 10-40 hours in duration) have a major impact on students’ perceptions of their career readiness.
+In fact, as a result of their Micro-Internship(s), 98.1% reported that they either improved or built confidence in at least one competency, and 83.7% of respondents felt that they improved in 3 or more of the competences.
+For every single one of the 8 Career Competencies, more than half of the responses reported improvement in that ability.

 Areas of Most Improvement

-For Career Launchers looking to build skills related to Communication, Career & Self Development, and Professionalism in particular, the survey results indicate that Micro-Internships are a great opportunity.
-Considering solely improvement as opposed to a combination of improvement and confidence-building, 73.3% indicated that they improved skills related to Career & Self Development as well as Professionalism.
-The area with the highest reports of improvement is Communication, leading the way with just under three quarters (74.7%) of Career Launchers indicating improved abilities.
+For Career Launchers looking to build skills related to Communication, Professionalism, and Career & Self Development in particular, the survey results indicate that Micro-Internships are a great opportunity.
+Considering solely improvement as opposed to a combination of improvement and confidence-building, roughly three quarters of responses indicated that they improved skills related to these competencies, with 75.6%, 74.8%, and 74.4% of responses reporting improvement in the respective areas.
 Considering the direct connection and communication Micro-Interns have with companies, these reports aren't surprising, nor are they insignificant in terms of the positive impact these communication skills will likely have in Micro-Interns' future workplaces.

 The Importance of Confidence

 Even for those students who may not have recognized improved skills, most found an increase in confidence.
 This result is significant as researchers have found that confidence can have a significant impact on career success.
-In every surveyed competency, at least 75% of Career Launchers reported either an improvement in the surveyed areas or an increase in confidence, and over 90% of Career Launchers reported improvement or increased confidence related to Career and Self Development, Communication, Critical Thinking, and Professionalism.
+When rounded to the nearest whole percentage, at least 80% of Career Launchers reported either an improvement in the surveyed areas or an increase in confidence.
+Further, over 90% of Career Launchers reported improvement or increased confidence related to Career and Self Development, Communication, Critical Thinking, Professionalism, and Technology.

 In the words of one student: